 The fair betting odds are based on real market average match betting odds with the bookmaker’s profit margin removed.

 The time series is full of noise.
-Unsurprisingly, the majority of punters will recognise and accept that over small samples of just 30 bets, unexpected results will cause significant deviation from the expectation of 0%.
+Unsurprisingly, the majority of bettors will recognise and accept that over small samples of just 30 bets, unexpected results will cause significant deviation from the expectation of 0%.

 Lucky underdog winners, for example, will push the line well above zero, whilst an excess of winning favourites that offer proportionally smaller (level stakes) returns will drop it below zero.